urwid/urwid/docs/manual/widgetmethods.rst

       Return the cursor coordinates ``(col, row)`` of a cursor that will appear as part of the canvas rendered by this widget when in focus, or ``None`` if no cursor is displayed.
-The :class:`ListBox` widget uses this method to make sure a cursor in the focus widget is not scrolled out of view.
+The :class:`~urwid.listbox.ListBox` widget uses this method to make sure a cursor in the focus widget is not scrolled out of view.
 It is a separate method to avoid having to render the whole widget while calculating layout.

       Container widgets will typically call the :meth:`get_cursor_coords` method on their focus widget.